Published On: September 4, 2017

 • An intoxicated person leaves the event, drives drunk, and causes an accident.

-Please keep in mind, these are just different types of situations where liquor liability insurance coverage will be beneficial for event goers and event promoters.
+If one of the eventgoers has had one too many drinks, gets into his or her car to drive home, and drives into the side of the concert hall, since you were hosting the event, the venue could hold you responsible for any damages.
+These are just different types of situations where liquor liability insurance coverage will be beneficial for eventgoers and event promoters.
 Depending on your state and local laws, as well as requirements by the venue where the festival or concert is being held, they could require you to have specific coverages in varying dollar amounts.

 What if I Am Not Serving or Selling Liquor?

-If you not serving or selling liquor at your concert or festival, then you may not need liquor liability insurance.
-However, since guests may try to sneak in alcohol, you need to evaluate whether you could be held accountable for their actions should an accident or injury occur.
+You may not need liquor liability insurance if you are not serving or selling liquor at your concert or festival.
+If guests try to sneak in alcohol, you need to evaluate whether you could be held accountable for their actions should an accident or injury occur.
+Having full-coverage insurance may be beneficial to protect your business from unknown circumstances.

-For further information about concert and festival event insurance, including liquor liability insurance coverage, please feel free to contact Tabak Insurance Agency at 281-712-2849 today.
+Protect your business with comprehensive insurance during festivals and other events.
+Insurance will protect your bottom line, verifying you do not have to deal with exorbitant lawsuit-related expenses or medical bills.
+For further information about concert and festival event insurance, including liquor liability insurance coverage, please feel free to contact Tabak Insurance Agency today.

 Need help?
 Contact us today!